Never blow your own ad budget again.

-Patricia watches every client's Google Ads, Meta and TikTok spend around the clock.
+Patricia watches your Google Ads, Meta and TikTok spend around the clock.
 The moment a campaign is on pace to overspend, a CPA spikes, or budget is sitting idle, she flags it in Slack with what to do about it.

-🚨 Pacing check on Northwind, three things worth a look:
+๐จ Pacing check, three things worth a look:

 - Google Ads CPA jumped 41% overnight on 'Brand - DSA', likely a broad match leak